It's called "flurona" - influenza and coronavirus at the same time.

 The 4-plex test checks for four illnesses at once: influenza A, influenza B, RSV and COVID-19.
 Talk to your insurance provider about coverage if this test is recommended.

 Besides that, Basel said it’s important to follow the normal rules for COVID-19: stay home.

 “Stop what you’re doing, do not go to work, do not go to school and isolate yourself,” Basel said.

 How Do I Avoid Getting Both?

-If you have questions about the flu, talk with your regular provider.
-If you have symptoms of COVID-19, call 1-877-AT-AVERA or complete our online screening form.
+If you have questions about respiratory viruses, talk with your regular provider.